From Semantic To Instance: A Semi-Self-Supervised Learning Approach: Material and Methods

-For the second phase of the model training, we utilized real wheat field images to implement our domain adaptation method.
+To bridge the inevitable domain shift between the synthetic data generated in the previous step and real-world agricultural environments, we prepared a real-world dataset for domain adaptation.
+For this second phase of the model training, we utilized real wheat field images to implement our domain adaptation method.
 As previously discussed, pixel-accurate instance annotation of many agricultural images is infeasible, and the $19$ samples in~\RotateAugTrain were insufficient for fine-tuning a large model such as YOLOv9.
 Addressing these limitations, we extended the~\RotateAugTrain dataset by applying image rotation.
 To enhance variability in our limited training dataset and better represent natural environments, we utilized rotation to simulate various angled top-down views of bending wheat stems, particularly effective for aerial imaging in windy conditions.
 Following the method used by~\cite{najafian2023semi}, each image/mask pair was rotated with $0$ to $259$ degrees, resulting in a large-scale dataset of $6840$ samples.
 To maintain the authenticity of samples for addressing domain shifts between synthetic and real data, we chose to exclude additional pixel-level or spatial-level transformations, apart from those applied by the YOLOv9 models in an online manner.
 We repeated the same process for the~\RotateAugValid dataset, expanding it to match the sample size of~\RotateAugTrain.